dkress59/eleaves-issue-repro/README.md

 * Run `docker compose up` (preferred) or `yarn start:dashboard` to start the dashboard workspace, which acts as the entrypoint for all other apps (in this repo, boiled down to `demo-app-1` and `demo-app-2`)
 * Run `yarn start:demo1` or `yarn start:demo2` to run apps in standalone mode

-*Note: the `postcss-scss` dependency is only included because in one package (":server") the stylesheet must be pre-built before deployment without webpack, via `yarn postcss ./apps/_common/src/css/email.scss -o ./apps/_server/src/mail/email.css`*
+*Note: the `postcss-scss` and `postcss-cli` dependencies are only included because in one package (":server") the stylesheet must be pre-built before deployment without webpack, via `yarn postcss ./apps/_common/src/css/email.scss -o ./apps/_server/src/mail/email.css`*

 ## Issues